rackerlabs/support-how-to/content/cloud-servers/installing-mysql-server-on-ubuntu.md

     |                  | %         |                                          |
     +------------------+-----------+------------------------------------------+

-As you can see, users are associated with a host - specifically, the host they connect to.
-The "root" user in this case is defined for localhost, for the IP address of localhost, and the hostname of the server ("demohost" in this example).
-You'll usually only need to set a user for one host, the one you typically connect from.
+Users are associated with a host, specifically, the host to which they connect.
+The root user in this example is defined for **localhost**, for the IP address of **localhost**, and the hostname of the server (**demohost** in this example).
+You'll usually need to set a user for only one host, the one from which you typically connect.

-If you're running your application on the same machine as the MySQL server the host it connects to by default will be "localhost".
-That means any new users you create will need to have "localhost" in its "host" field.
+If you're running your application on the same computer as the MySQL server the host that it connects to by default is **localhost**.
+Any new users that you create must have **localhost** in their **host** field.

-If your application connects remotely the "host" entry MySQL will look for is the IP address or DNS hostname of the remote machine (the one the client is coming from).
+If your application connects remotely, the **host** entry that MySQL looks for is the IP address or DNS hostname of the remote computer (the one from which the client is coming).

-A special value for the host is "%", as you'll see for the blank user (more on that shortly).
-That's a wildcard that applies to any host value.
-You usually won't want to use that because it's more secure to limit access specifically to trusted hosts.
+A special value for the host is `%`, as you can see in the preceding output for the blank, or anonymous, user (see the following section).
+The `%` symbol is a wildcard ard that applies to any host value.

 #### Anonymous users

-In the example output above you'll notice there's one entry that has a host value but no username or password.
-That's an "anonymous user".
-When a client connects with no username specified it's trying to connect as an anonymous user.
+In the example output, one entry has a host value but no username or password.
+That's an *anonymous user*.
+When a client connects with no username specified, it's trying to connect as an anonymous user.

-You usually don't want one of those in there, but some MySQL installations include one by default.
-If you see one of those you should either delete the user (refer to the username with empty quotes, like '') or set a password for it (we cover both tasks later in this series).
+You usually don't want any anonymous users, but some MySQL installations include one by default.
+If you see one, you should either delete the user (refer to the username with empty quotes, like '') or set a password for it.

 ### Create a database

-That covers some basic concepts surrounding users, so now let's look at creating a database.

-It's worth noting at this point that there is a difference between a "database server" and an actual "database", even though you'll often see those terms used interchangeably.
-MySQL itself is a database server, meaning that it keeps track of databases and controls access to them.
-An actual database is where all the data goes.
-That's what applications are trying to get at when they talk to MySQL.
+There is a difference between a *database server* and a *database*, even though those terms are often used interchangeably.
+MySQL is a database server, meaning tracks databases and controls access to them.
+The database stores the data, and it is the database that applications are trying to access when the interact with MySQL.

-Some applications will create a database as part of their setup process, while others require you to create a database yourself and tell the application about it later.
-Fortunately it's an easy process.
+Some applications create a database as part of their setup process, but others require you to create a database yourself and tell the application about it.

-To create a database, log into the mysql shell and run:
+To create a database, log into the `mysql` shell and run the following command, replacing `demodb` with the  name of the database that you want to create:

     CREATE DATABASE demodb;

-That's all there is to it.
-Replace "demodb" with the name of the database you want to create, of course.
-You can make sure it's there by running a query to list all databases:
+The database is created.
+You can verify its creation by running a query  to list all databases.
+The following example shows the query and example output:

     SHOW DATABASES;
     +--------------------+